Notice of Team Name for a Broker's License

 A buyer representation agreement is intended to be a legal and binding contract.
 You can ask the broker to release you from the buyer representation agreement.
 However, TREC does not have the authority to require a broker to release you from the agreement.
 If the broker refuses to release you from your buyer representation agreement, you should seek the advice of a private attorney.

 Yes.
 If you are acting on your own behalf or on behalf of your spouse, parent or child, you must inform any person with whom you deal that you are a licensed broker or sales agent acting on that relative’s behalf.
 This notice must be in writing.
 A license holder shall not use the license holder’s expertise to the disadvantage of a person with whom the license holder deals.
 [Rule 535.144(c)]

 Yes, on the first contact with the license holder representing the buyer.
 [TRELA §1101.558(b)].

 No, not unless the broker agrees to hold money belonging to others or to act as an escrow agent.
 [Rule 535.146(b)(1)]

 No. A license holder is not required to provide the statutory written statement at the open house.
 [TRELA §1101.558(c)(3)].

 Before a broker or sales agent sponsored by the broker can represent both the buyer and seller in a transaction, all of the following steps must occur:

 Yes.
-Although this is no longer mandatory, it may still be placed on a sign.
+Although this is not mandatory, it may still be placed on a sign.

 Unless an exception applies, the requirements apply to all proposed real estate transactions.
 The exceptions to the representation disclosure are in TRELA §1101.558(c).